Are you ready for a NEW workout spot that will help you blast your unwanted fat?

 Eating a lower calorie, higher protein, higher healthy fat, lower carb kind of diet is one sure way to stay healthy and lose some weight.
 This is the type of lifestyle that can be permanent and effective!

 WIRED FITNESS has been bringing San Diego the BEST Outdoor Fitness Classes and Personal Training in San Diego County since 2002.
 Providing high intensity interval training (HIIT) workouts and personalized fitness training in our many venues.
-We offer bridal fitness programs, outdoor group fitness classes, mobile personal training, backyard personalized fitness training, exercise program design, youth fitness and sports specific training, corporate wellness-fitness programs and team building events.
+We offer bridal fitness programs, outdoor group fitness classes, mobile personal training, backyard personalized fitness training, exercise program design, youth fitness and sports specific training, nutrition and macro planning, online fitness, corporate wellness-fitness programs and team building events.

 Our goal at Wired Fitness San Diego is to provide the community with the highest quality, personalized, health and fitness programs through functional exercise, strength and conditioning, sports specific training, nutritional counseling, and lifestyle management, to help clients reach their goals in a… FUN,COMFORTABLE, CHALLENGING environment.